PancakesLmao/Weather-Platform-tutorial/README.md

 ![Cloud Architecture](./static/images/cloud-architecture.jpg)

+#### What is Amplify Gen 2 ?
+AWS Amplify Gen 2 is the latest generation of AWS Amplify, a development platform for building secure, scalable mobile and web applications.
+Amplify Gen 2 introduces several enhancements over the previous version, including:
+- Improved integration with AWS Cloud Development Kit (CDK) for defining backend infrastructure as code
+- Enhanced developer experience with simplified CLI commands and workflows
+- Better support for modern frontend frameworks and architectures
+- Enhanced support for server-side rendering (SSR) and static site generation (SSG) with frameworks like Next.js
+- Sandbox environments for isolated development and testing

 #### What is Amplify Auth?

 Amplify Auth is AWS Amplify's authentication service that provides secure user management and access control for web and mobile applications.
 It is built on Amazon Cognito and integrates two core services: